Categories: Accounting

 It is left to individual banks’ managements to decide the details of the concurrent audit system.
 While framing a concurrent audit system, the banks may clearly spell out the linkages between different forms of internal inspections and audits already in existence and the proposed concurrent audit.However, RBI had issued a note to ensure some uniformity in the systems indicating the broad features of concurrent audit system for the guidance of the banks.
 The note broadly defines the concept and scope of concurrent audit, such as converge of business/branches, types of activities to be covered during the audit reporting system.
 The note also details the broad suggestions in respect of various aspects of concurrent audit.

-Concurrent auditors may concentrate on high value transactions having financial implication for the bank rather than those involving lesser amount, although number-wise they may be large.
-However, the concurrent may conduct cent percent check if any unusual features is observed in certain areas, such as off balance sheet items (LCs and BGs), investment portfolio, foreign exchange transactions, fraud prone/sensitive areas, advances having outstanding balances of more than Rs.
+Concurrent auditors may concentrate on high-value transactions having financial implications for the bank rather than those involving lesser amounts, although number-wise they may be large.
+However, the concurrent may conduct a cent percent check if any unusual features are observed in certain areas, such as off-balance sheet items (LCs and BGs), investment portfolio, foreign exchange transactions, fraud-prone/sensitive areas, advances having outstanding balances of more than Rs.
 5 lakhs, if any unusual feature is observed.
-He may check 10 to 25 per cent of the number of transactions in the case of areas such as income and expenditure items, inter-bank and inter-branch accounting, clearing transactions, interest paid and interest received accounts.
-The auditor may carry out intensive checking where branch has poor performance in certain areas or requires close monitoring in housekeeping, loans and advances or investments.
-Concurrent auditors may themselves identify problem areas at branch level/bank and offer their suggestions to overcome them.
+He may check 10 to 25 per cent of the number of transactions in the case of areas such as income and expenditure items, inter-bank and inter-branch accounting, clearing transactions, interest paid, and interest received accounts.
+The auditor may carry out intensive checking where branch has poor performance in certain areas or requires close monitoring in housekeeping, loans, and advances or investments.
+Concurrent auditors may themselves identify problem areas at the branch level/bank and offer their suggestions to overcome them.

 In respect of housekeeping, the auditor shall ensure that the maintenance and balancing of accounts, Ledgers, and registers including clean cash and general ledger are proper.
-He has to examine whether the reconciliation of entries outstanding in the inter-branch and inter-bank accounts, Suspense Accounts, Sundry Deposits Account, Drafts Accounts, etc. He has to carry out a percentage check of calculations of interest, discount, commission, and exchange and check whether processing charges while sanctioning/renewing credit limit is properly collected, the debits in the income account have been permitted by the competent authorities, check the transactions of staff accounts etc.
+He has to examine whether the reconciliation of entries outstanding in the inter-branch and inter-bank accounts, Suspense Accounts, Sundry Deposits Accounts, Drafts Accounts, etc. The Auditors have to conduct a percentage check of calculations of interest, discount, commission, and exchange and check whether processing charges while sanctioning/renewing credit limit are properly collected, the debits in the income account have been permitted by the competent authorities, check the transactions of staff accounts, etc.

 Surendra Naik